Bad Credit Mortgages

 2. Whether the issue is settled

-Clean bank statements in the last 3 to 6 months make a big difference.
+Clean bank statements over the last 3 to 6 months are often important.

 4. Affordability

-Strong and stable income can help offset historic issues.
+Stable and provable income can help offset historic credit issues.

 5. Deposit level